wayneIBM/vpc-on-classic/faq.md

 # FAQs
 {: #faqs}

-## Can I connect my VPC to my other IBM Cloud workloads?
+## Can I connect my VPC to my other {{site.data.keyword.cloud_notm}} workloads?
 {: #faq-0}
 {:faq}

-Yes.
-For details, refer to [Setting up access to your classic infrastructure](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
+Yes, you can set up access to your {{site.data.keyword.cloud}} classic infrastructure from one VPC in each region.
+For more information, see [Setting up access to your classic infrastructure](/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).

 ## What is the limit on the number of characters in a VPC name?
 {: #faq-1}